JiaoranWang/Python-Abaqus/Python-Abaqus API Project/README.md

 2. Running Python scripts in Abaqus
 2.1 Function structure and specification

-For now, we have the following scripts:
-	Please see the following pic
+For now, we have the following scripts:Please see the following pic

 1.Environment
 1.1 Abaqus Environment: How do I automatically run scripts in Abaqus